 For those who love golf, Dorado is pure gold, legendary for its exceptional courses.
-With over 35,000 inhabitants, it boasts five championship-standard golf courses that are an international draw.
-If you’re not interested in an amble down the fairways, several stunning local beaches offer a welcome break from the clubhouse banter.
+It boasts five championship-standard golf courses that are an international draw.
+If your interest in the fairways wanes, several stunning local beaches offer a welcome break from the clubhouse banter.
 If you’re only interested in beaches, bypass Dorado for locales further west.

 Founded in 1842, Dorado first became a resort town in the early 1900s when the Rockefeller family started building a Caribbean Shangri-la.
-The venture went public in 1958 when Laurence Rockefeller, the well-known philanthropist and conservationist, opened up the region’s first hotel, the Dorado Beach, a pioneering ecoresort where no building was taller than the surrounding palm trees.
-And though there have been some formidable resorts here over the years, today many golfers opt for time-shares and condo rentals, robbing the hotel scene of its once-ritzy image.
+The venture went public in 1958 when Laurance Rockefeller, the well-known philanthropist and conservationist, opened up the region’s first hotel, the Dorado Beach, a pioneering ecoresort where no building was taller than the surrounding palm trees.
+Today, although there have been some formidable resorts here over the years, many golfers opt for time-shares and condo rentals, robbing the hotel scene of its once-ritzy image.

 Away from the resorts, Dorado has a timeless public beach in town and an even prettier free option a few miles to the west at Cerro Gordo.
 Back in town, the original 19th-century settlement, with its teardrop-shaped lights rimming the main plaza, is a pleasant spot to while away a lazy afternoon.